 Getting the Best Life Insurance Rate After Quitting Alcohol

 If you’ve been flagged as a heavy alcohol user by your insurance company, you’ll be subject to a higher rate pool.
-However, life and health insurance for recovering alcoholics can be lowered.
+That’s because alcoholism often manifests as a fatal disease, However, life and health insurance for recovering alcoholics can be lowered.
 If you stop using alcohol, you can produce certain indicators that might help your insurance provider reconsider your risk.

 Some of the metrics you’ll need to pay attention to are: